DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Macie continuously monitors data access activity for anomalies, and delivers alerts when it detects risk of unauthorized access or inadvertent data leaks.
 - Macie has ability to detect global access permissions inadvertently being set on sensitive data, detect uploading of API keys inside source code, and verify sensitive customer data is being stored and accessed in a manner that meets their compliance standards.

 ### What is AWS KMS?
+(Updated 10/12/2020)
-- AWS Key Management Service (AWS KMS) is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
+- AWS Key Management Service (AWS KMS) is a regional managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
+KMS manages Customer Managed Keys - CMKs.
+CMK's can encrypt/decrypt data up to 4KB in size (ideal for a Symetric Key).
 The master keys that you create in AWS KMS are protected by FIPS 140-2 validated cryptographic modules.
+- Three types of CMK's
+  - Cusomter Managed - Customers can create and are in charge of life cycle
+  - AWS Managed CMK - Free, created automatically when an encrypted resource is created.
+Can track use, wif life cycle managed by KMS.
+  - AWS Owned CMK  an AWS owns and manages, used by an AWS serbice. we can't view, use, audit.
 - AWS KMS is integrated with most other AWS services that encrypt your data with encryption keys that you manage.
 AWS KMS is also integrated with AWS CloudTrail to provide encryption key usage logs to help meet your auditing, regulatory and compliance needs.
 - You can configure your application to use the KMS API to encrypt all data before saving it to disk.
+- Audit Trail is delivered via Cloud Trail to S3.
+- Multi tennanct FIPS 140 L2, while L3 is supported by Cloud HSM.
+- Symetcic CMD's are created by default by KMS.
+They are AES 256.
+Must call KMS CPI to use these.
+Primarily used to encrypt, dectypt data.
+- Asymetric keys are pub/priv key based.
+(TLS certificates).
+Based on ECC.
+Private key never leaves AWS in clear text.
+AWS services not integrated with KMS cannot use these.
+- You *can* break your environment.
+You can grant specific actions for an app to a key in KMS.
+- Cmd Line (did we mention keys and KMS are regional):
+  - `aws kms create key --description "something useful"` : will return the KeyId value.
+  - `aws kms create-alias --target-key-id FROM_ABOVE --alias-name "alias/something_useeful"`
+  - `aws ksm list keys`
+  - `aws kms encrypt --key-id 'alias/something_useful' --plaintext file://a_file.txt --output text --query CiperTextBlod | base64 --decode > file://a_file.txt.encrypted` :: writes_a base64_blob
+  - `aws kms decrypt --ciphertext-blob fileb://a_file.txt.encrypted --output text --query Plaintext`
+  - The CMK is embedded in the data.
+Note that the file that is querried is binary.
+- To encrypt data sizes > 4K, we ask for a data encryption key.
+Once you get a DEK, you can use it to bulk encrypt.
+Envelope Encryption.
+  - `aws kms generate-data-key --keyid "alias/something_useful" --key-spec AES_256` :: returns a three component JSON output.
+Store the ciphertextblob as well.
+Need to be able to call KMS to get at the cipher text blob.
+- You pay for each API call

+### What is Cloud HSM (Added 11/12/2020)
+- Dedicated Sec Module.
+KMS is L2 compliant, meaning it can show evidence of tampering.
+L3 is much higher.
+- Customers can't access the HSM directly.
+Single tennant, runs ina n AZ cluster.
+Uses industry standard API's.
+There are no AWS API's - instead, industry standard are used.
+- Cloud HSM operates into its own VPC.
+It can project ENI's into other VPC's.
+- Not high available by default - need to provision one HSM per subnet in two AZ's.
+- Solves for Strict regulatory compoiance.

+### What is Systems Manager Parameter Store (10/12/2020)
+- Secure management of sedrets - caching, distributing them.
+Part of SSM.
+If you have an EC2 fleet that needs parameters like connection strings and passwords, SSM PS is for you.
+- Examples: Passwords, DB connect strings, license code, API keys, user accounts, ... in hierarchies ... with version control.
+- Parameters can be plain text or encrypted with a KMS key.
+- Can set a TTL so that a parameter, like a password, will be updated over time.
+- Hierarchies - idea is that you have "prod" and "non-prod" with the same path of a leaf node so it is consistant.
+Can control access to brahcnes in the tree.
+Limit is 15 levels deep.
+Access is path based = /dev/db/ or /prod/app.
+- Param Store can be referenced directly by Cloud Formation.
+Can get the latest AMI ID and pull it in as a parameter.
+- Can create Lambda functions that access SSM PS as well.
+  - In IAM, create a policy for a role - something like "lambda_parameter_store_policy".
+Attach the role to a policy, which would be lambda.
+Role will need a good name - lambda_parameter_store_role.
+  - Create a function inside of lambda - useful name - parameter_store_access, then the language like Python and the role.
+  - Update the boiler plate code.
+Need to setup the ENVironment variables - like ENV for QA, Prod; and APP_CONFIG_PATH.
+The 'env' is used as part of the path for parameter store.
+  - In Services | KMS, create a new symetric key.
+Need a name and a Key Admin user.
+Key Admin is different than the acceing user - that is the role we created above.
+The policy as access, encrypt, decrypt, ...
+  - In SSM, create parameter in a hierarchy.
+Like /prod/org/db/server.
+Can use 'standard' for small values.
+Values are tring, string list, or secure string.
+The path is the KMS alias.
+String list are comma separated.
+Store a password like /prod/org/servpass.
+Net is that KMS keys need to be associated with parameters.
+  - To trigger the Lambda, need a test event.  the console will give a variety of output.

 ### What is AWS Secrets Manager?
+(Updated 10/12/2020)
 - AWS Secrets Manager is an AWS service that makes it easier for you to manage secrets.
+You get 10K secrets at no charge.
 - Secrets can be database credentials, passwords, third-party API keys, and even arbitrary text.
 You can store and control access to these secrets centrally by using the Secrets Manager console, the Secrets Manager command line interface (CLI), or the Secrets Manager API and SDKs.
 - In the past, when you created a custom application that retrieves information from a database, you typically had to embed the credentials (the secret) for accessing the database directly in the application.
 When it came time to rotate the credentials, you had to do much more than just create new credentials.
 You had to invest time to update the application to use the new credentials.
 Then you had to distribute the updated application.
 If you had multiple applications that shared credentials and you missed updating one of them, the application would break.
 - Because of this risk, many customers have chosen not to regularly rotate their credentials, which effectively substitutes one risk for another (functionality vs. security).
 - Secrets Manager enables you to replace hard-coded credentials in your code (including passwords), with an API call to Secrets Manager to retrieve the secret programmatically.
 - This helps ensure that the secret can't be compromised by someone examining your code, because the secret simply isn't there.
-- Also, you can configure Secrets Manager to automatically rotate the secret for you according to a schedule that you specify.
+- Also, you can configure Secrets Manager to automatically rotate the secret for you according to a schedule that you specify with a highly randomized value.
 This enables you to replace long-term secrets with short-term ones, which helps to significantly reduce the risk of compromise.

 ### What is AWS STS?
 - AWS Security Token Service (AWS STS) is the service that you can use to create and provide trusted users with temporary security credentials that can control access to your AWS resources.